-DevOps roles and responsibilities revolve around bridging the gap between development and operations to foster a collaborative, agile, and efficient environment.
+DevOps Team roles and responsibilities focus on bridging the gap between development and operations to create a collaborative, agile, and efficient environment.

 Teams typically comprise developers, testers, automation experts, quality assurance, security professionals, and release managers, each contributing to streamlining the CI/CD pipeline, automating repetitive tasks, and ensuring robust infrastructure management through practices like Infrastructure as Code (IaC).